skip to main content

 THREE VILLAGE ACADEMY

 The Three Village Academy, located at the North Country Administration Building, provides students in grades 9-12 with a nontraditional, alternative education environment.
 The Academy is committed to the academic, emotional, and social growth for all students.
-Utilizing a team approach in a small group environment, the Academy provides instruction using curriculum and instructional methods that are relevant to students, complement their life experiences, and build on their strengths.
+Utilizing a team approach in a small group environment, the Academy offers grade-level curricula in the approved courses from Ward Melville HS, Gelinas MS, and Murphy MS. Teachers use varied instructional methods and assessments to build on students’ strengths and to stress relevance of the subject matter to the students’ lives.
 The Academy promotes the development of meaningful relationships and aims to understand and support those students who had difficulty succeeding in a traditional school environment.

 SPECIAL EDUCATION